 Assistant Director, Center for Parenting and Family Well-Being

-Julie Morris joined CHILDREN AT RISK in July 2017 and serves as the Assistant Director of the Center for Parenting and Family Well-Being.
-Hailing from Pittsburg, PA, Julie’s perspectives on social welfare and educational equity were molded as a high school English teacher and 2012 Teach for America Corps Member in Charlotte, North Carolina.
+Julie Morris serves as the Assistant Director of the Center for Parenting and Family Well-Being.
+Hailing from Pittsburgh, PA, Julie’s perspectives on social welfare and educational equity were molded as a high school English teacher and 2012 Teach for America Corps Member in Charlotte, North Carolina.
 In the classroom, Julie acquired expertise in data-driven instruction, curriculum design, and character education.
-Julie holds a Master of Public Administration from Texas A&M University where she led research projects spanning state Medicaid policy, early education financing, and human-trafficking.
-In 2016, she was selected as an Urban Leaders Fellow and support cradle-to-career education initiatives in the Office of Oakland Mayor Libby Schaaf.
+Julie holds a Master of Public Administration from Texas A&M University where she led research projects spanning state Medicaid policy, early education financing, and human trafficking.
+In 2016, she was selected as an Urban Leaders Fellow to support cradle-to-career education initiatives in the Office of Oakland Mayor Libby Schaaf.
 Julie is a passionate education advocate and is excited to serve students and parents in North Texas and beyond.

 What did you want to be when you grew up?

 I wanted to be an archeologist like Indiana Jones.
 I was always digging for buried treasure in the backyard and going on neighborhood expeditions with my brothers.

 What was your favorite book as a child?